KamyarZeinalipour/Detox_Human_eval_UI/README.md

   - `annotator`: The name of the annotator.
   - `suggested_class`: The classes suggested by the annotator.
   - `comments`: Any comments provided by the annotator.
+  - `Classification Reason Rating`: The rating assigned to the classification reason.
+  - `Rating_Neutral`: Rating assigned to the Neutral transformation.
+  - `Suggested_Transformation_Neutral`: Any suggested transformation for Neutral tone.
+  - `Rating_Formal`: Rating assigned to the Formal transformation.
+  - `Suggested_Transformation_Formal`: Any suggested transformation for Formal tone.
-  - `Rating_Neutral/Formal/Friendly`: Ratings assigned to each transformed text.
+  - `Rating_Friendly`: Rating assigned to the Friendly transformation.
-  - `Suggested_Transformation_Neutral/Formal/Friendly`: Suggested transformations for each tone.
+  - `Suggested_Transformation_Friendly`: Any suggested transformation for Friendly tone.

 ## Troubleshooting